 4.3.23.2 Ethertype protocol discrimination (EPD)

-IEEE Std 802-2014 describes protocol discrimination, Ethertype protocol discrimination (EPD), and LLC protocol discrimination (LPD).
-LPD format is the default for 802.11 MSDUs.
-EPD is only used within 802.11 where it is known that all STAs involved support EPD.
+IEEE Std 802-2014 describes the two LLC sublayer protocols: Ethertype protocol discrimination (EPD), and LLC protocol discrimination (LPD).
+LPD is the default for 802.11 MSDUs, with the exception of the 5.9 GHz bands where EPD is used for the transmission of all MSDUs (see E.2.3 (5.9 GHz band in the United States (5.850–5.925 GHz)) and E.2.4 (5.9 GHz band in Europe (5.855–5.925 GHz))).
+While not the default, EPD may be used in other 802.11 frequency bands only where it is known that all STAs involved support EPD.

 An EPD STA is a STA that supports EPD format MSDUs.
 EPD STAs indicate their support through a bit in the Capability Information, DMG STA Capability Information, and Relay Capabilities fields.
 When two EPD STAs in a BSS exchange MSDUs, each transmission that has an individually addressed RA uses EPD; if either STA does not support EPD, such exchange of MSDUs uses LPD.

-The choice between EPD or LPD format of MSDUs in MPDUs transmitted with a group address RA is controlled by the announced policy of the BSS.
+The choice of EPD or LPD format of MSDUs in MPDUs transmitted with SYNRA addressing is controlled by the announced policy of the BSS.
 An EPD STA that transmits Beacon frames announces through the membership selector whether non-EPD STAs are permitted to associate or peer with it.
-If non-EPD STAs will not associate or peer, then the beaconing STA uses EPD format for all MSDUs transmitted in Data frames with a group address in their RA field.
-If non-EPD STAs might associate or peer with the STA, then the beaconing STA uses LPD format for all MSDUs transmitted in Data frames with a group address in their RA field.
+If non-EPD STAs are barred from associating or peering, then the beaconing STA uses EPD format for all MSDUs transmitted in Data frames with SYNRA addressing.
+If non-EPD STAs are not barred from associating or peering with the STA, then the beaconing STA uses LPD format for all MSDUs transmitted in Data frames with SYNRA addressing.

 CIDs for section 4.3.23.3: